 However, Arizona does allow medical marijuana use.
 Users registered in the confidential statewide registry of medical marijuana patients and designated caregivers are issued individual ID cards.
 But these patients are not permitted to sell or distribute the marijuana they receive for medical purposes.

-If you have been arrested for possession of marijuana and/or intent to sell, you should call the Law Offices of David Michael Cantor as soon as possible.
+If you have been arrested for possession of marijuana and/or intent to sell, you should call DM Cantor as soon as possible.
 You will need a strong defense against the state’s equally strong position of prosecution.
 Each Phoenix criminal lawyer working on your case will use experience and knowledge of the law to ensure protection of your rights, fair treatment and the best defense against marijuana charges.

 For your marijuana possession or intent to sell case, the criminal defense lawyers can help defend you against the possibility of prison time, hefty fines and other consequences.
 Call DM Cantor now at 602-307-0808 for a free consultation to discuss your case.